pingcap/ossinsight/docs/more/analyze-github-events-on-tidb-cloud-in-10-minutes.md

 ---
-title: Analyze Github Events on your own TiDB Cloud in 10 minutes
+title: Analyze Github Events on TiDB Cloud in 10 minutes
 ---

 Analyzing Github events is easy and interesting, here to show you how to analyze a sample data with TiDB Cloud in 10 minutes.